intel/llvm/sycl/doc/design/HostPipes.md

 ```

 The integration footer contains the definition of the constructor, which calls
-a function in the DPC++ runtime with the following information for each device
+a function in the DPC++ runtime with the following information for each host
-global variable that is defined in the translation unit:
+pipe that is defined in the translation unit:

-* The (host) address of the variable.
+* The (host) address of the static member variable `__pipe`.
 * The variable's string from the `sycl-unique-id` attribute.

 ```